Chiara Badano: Death

 During her final hours, Chiara made her final confession and received the Eucharist.
 She had her family and friends pray with her, "Come, Holy Spirit."
 She died at 4 am on October 7, 1990, with her parents at her bedside.
 Her final words were, "Bye, Mum, be happy, because I am."
 Two thousand people attended her funeral; the mayor of Sassello shut down the town so people would be able to attend.

 Her remains are buried in the family chapel at Sassello Cemetery.

 Beatification

-Chiara's cause for sainthood was promoted by Livio Maritano, the former Bishop of Acqui Terme, Italy, beginning on June 11, 1999, and concluded on October 1, 2000.
-On October 1, 2002, documents were transferred to the Vatican Dicastery for the Causes of Saints, the subject who has the duty to decree the heroicity of the virtues of a Servant of God.
+Chiara's cause for sainthood was promoted by Livio Maritano, the former Bishop of Acqui, Chiara's home diocese.
+The formal proceedings began on June 11, 1999, and concluded on October 1, 2000.
+On October 1, 2002, documents were transferred to the Roman Dicastery for the Causes of Saints, which has the responsibility of attesting by decree the heroicity of the virtues of a Servant of God.
 From March 25, 2004, to September 29, 2004, the diocesan super miro process took place.
 From it resulted:

 [Healing of young Andrea Bartole from] Severe septic shock state meningococcal sepsis, ARDS syndrome complicated by right basal bronchopneumonia, DIC syndrome, acute renal failure, petechial and hemorrhagic skin manifestations with tendency to confluent generalized hematomas and generalized hypoxemic suffering, diffuse central nervous system suffering.